Skip to main content

 Choosing Between Them

 The choice between gelato and sorbet often comes down to what you are in the mood for.
-Gelato suits those who crave richness, depth, and a creamy mouthfeel—think pistachio, hazelnut, stracciatella, or dark chocolate.
+Gelato suits anyone craving richness, depth, and a creamy mouthfeel (think pistachio, hazelnut, stracciatella, or dark chocolate).
 Sorbet is the natural pick when you want something light, fruity, and refreshing, or when dairy is off the table entirely.
-Neither is particularly “healthy”—both contain plenty of sugar—but sorbet is lower in fat and calories, while gelato offers a more indulgent experience with less fat than traditional ice cream.
+Neither is particularly “healthy,” since both carry plenty of sugar, but sorbet is lower in fat and calories, while gelato offers a more indulgent experience with less fat than traditional ice cream.

 Whichever you choose, you are reaching for a dessert with centuries of Italian craftsmanship behind it.
-And frankly, there is no rule that says you cannot enjoy both in the same sitting.
+And frankly, no rule says you cannot enjoy both in the same sitting.